Year of Discovery

 Underpinning the Year of Discovery are three words: landscape, adventure and culture.
 To get you in the mood, here’s a brief guide to it all, using some Rarebits as springboards.

-The Brecon Beacons are one of three national parks in Wales.
+The Bannau Brycheiniog (Brecon Beacons) are one of three national parks in Wales.
 Although grassy and rounded (with the occasional sharp edge, carved by glaciers) they are proper mountains where the SAS come to train.
 The Beacons roll away for over 500 square miles like petrified green waves.
-Enjoy their open spaces and big skies from Rarebits like The Bear, Gliffaes and Llansantffraed Court, all near Abergavenny.
+Enjoy their open spaces and big skies from Rarebits like The Bear near Abergavenny.

 Pembrokeshire is home to Britain’s only coastal-based national park, which wraps itself around South-west Wales for about 200 miles.
 Its stunning seascapes and wildlife-rich cliffs and headlands are easily explored from a number of Rarebits hotels.
-We’ll start with St Bride’s Spa at Saundersfoot, the park’s southern gateway (more Pembrokeshire hotels are mentioned in the following ‘Adventure’ section).
+We’ll start with St Brides Spa at Saundersfoot, the park’s southern gateway (more Pembrokeshire hotels are mentioned in the following ‘Adventure’ section).
 You’ll be beside the sea in style – with a clifftop view to die for.
-Further into south Pembrokeshire and just a stone’s throw from the coast there’s the luxurious Grove at Narberth.
 For a north-coast alternative, stay at chic Llys Meddyg, Newport.

-Snowdonia is the really tough one.
+Eryri (Snowdonia) is the really tough one.
 This rocky, rugged national park of a whopping 843 square miles is named after the highest mountain in Wales and England.
 It has its seductive side too, along sublime estuaries like the Mawddach, where mountains slide into the sea.
-Soak up the experience – in more ways than one – at Rarebits newcomer Coes Faen Spa Lodge, Barmouth.
+Soak up the experience Penmaenuchaf near Dolgellau.

-Further north, you’re into serious Snowdonia, though you don’t have to be a hardcore hiker to get to grips with the landscape.
+Further north, you’re into serious Eryri (Snowdonia), though you don’t have to be a hardcore hiker to get to grips with the landscape.
 Again, there are plenty of Rarebits options.
-Here are a few (more are covered elsewhere): Bodysgallen Hall and Spa and St George’s Hotel, both at Llandudno, Conwy’s Sychnant Pass Country House, and Tŷ’n Rhos near Caernarfon.
+Here are a few (more are covered elsewhere): Bodysgallen Hall and Spa and St George’s Hotel, both at Llandudno.

 Where to begin?
 North Wales, perhaps, which has carved out a reputation as the UK’s adventure capital in recent years thanks to its zip lines, inland surfing lagoon (a world’s first), mountain biking, thrilling underground experiences and the like.
-We’ve already mentioned some relevant Rarebits, but need to add Portmeirion Village and Penmaenuchaf Hall near Dolgellau (run by two keen cyclists and very handy for the world-class biking in the Coed y Brenin Forest Park).
+We’ve already mentioned some relevant Rarebits, but need to add Portmeirion Village and Penmaenuchaf near Dolgellau and very handy for the world-class biking in the Coed y Brenin Forest Park.

-If you really want to get away from it all head to the least-known of the mountain ranges in the Brecon Beacons, the ominously named (and rightly so) Black Mountain.
+If you really want to get away from it all head to the least-known of the mountain ranges in the Bannau Brycheiniog (Brecon Beacons), the ominously named (and rightly so) Black Mountain.
 Its inky glacial lakes of Llyn y Fan Fawr and Fach have an almost primeval quality.
 What’s more, the mountain range is fringed with limestone gorges, waterfalls and deep caverns, the most accessible of which are the National Showcaves for Wales at Dan yr Ogof.
 Stay at the Rarebits hotels already mentioned, though The Falcondale (near Lampeter), Tŷ Mawr (Brechfa) and The Cawdor (Llandeilo) are also well-placed.

 Let’s not dwell on the clichéd image of ladies dressed in shawls and top hats.
 That’s not representative of Welsh culture.
 Think more in terms of the vibrant, forward-looking capital of Cardiff, the way the traditional language of Wales fuels a contemporary, arty, youthful scene and how Wales’s rich history and heritage are expressed at its castles, museums and galleries.

-Explore Harlech Castle and its newly installed ‘floating bridge’ from – where else? – Castle Cottage, and discover what Cardiff has to offer on a city break, staying at No 10 townhouse in trendy Pontcanna (you won’t do it all in a day).
-Restaurant James Sommerin’s rooms just across Cardiff Bay at Penarth are a tasty (forgive the pun) choice too.
+Explore Harlech Castle and its newly installed ‘floating bridge’ from Portmeirion Village, and discover what Cardiff has to offer on a city break, staying at Holm House just across Cardiff Bay at Penarth are a tasty (forgive the pun) choice too.

 The Isle of Anglesey played a crucial role in Wales’s story.
 Môn Mam Cymru, ‘Mother of Wales’, is scattered with historic sites from prehistoric to recent times, like Barclodiad y Gawres neolithic tomb, medieval Beaumaris Castle (possibly the finest of Wales’s four World Heritage fortresses), and treasure-filled Plas Newydd country house, dating from the 15th century.
-Rarebits hotels on the island are The Bull and Tre-Ysgawen Hall and Spa.
+Rarebits hotel on the island is The Bull.

 Welsh culture is also expressed through its ‘croeso’, its warm welcome, and strong ‘sense of place’.
 You’ll definitely know you’re in Wales if you stay at Y Talbot, smack in the middle of Welsh-speaking heartlands on the edge of the wild Cambrian Mountains.
-It’s the same story at Aberystwyth’s Gwesty Cymru, which expressed its modern Welsh identity through an inspired choice of fabrics, décor and artwork.
 And just down the Cardigan Bay coast at Aberaeron there’s The Harbourmaster, another entirely successful fusion of traditional Welsh values and contemporary flair.